This post is part of the series A Heavenly Peace

 Especially in the hard times, we cannot allow our fears and worries to overwhelm us to the point that we forsake prayer.
 In the simplest terms, prayer is our daily communication with the Lord.

 How can a relationship stay strong if the individuals involved do not communicate?
 Can a marriage stay strong if the husband and wife go days or weeks without saying a word to one another?
 Will a parent/child or friend/friend relationship remain close if years ago by without a single word?

 It is very challenging to maintain a healthy earthly relationship without communication.
 The same is true with our personal relationship with our heavenly Father.
 We need to talk with Him every day, and in doing so, we pour out our hearts, our worries, our needs, our gratitude, our praises, our hopes, our dreams to Him.

 Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.Philippians 4:8

 We also need to be aware of what information we are feeding our minds on a daily basis.
 There is a children’s song that goes: “Be careful little eyes what you see.”
 How true this statement is even for us adults!

-Verse 8 is a spiritual litmus test that we can use on any of our daily activities and information gathering.
+Verse 8 is a spiritual litmus test that we can use for any of our daily activities and information gathering.
 It can help us set our priorities.

 Yes, it is important to stay informed on what is happening in your local area and country, but I encourage you to carefully evaluate how much time you spend focusing on the bad and the negative vs the true, noble, just, pure, lovely, things of good report, virtue, and praiseworthy.

-Download a free Philippians 4:8 word search while you mediate on these things.
+Download a free Philippians 4:8 word search while you meditate on these things.